debzitaaaa/evolu-o-no-python/README.md

-nesse reporsitório, mostro a minha evolução no python.
+nesse repositório, mostro a minha evolução no python.